AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

     * a Dynamic_Predicate or Type_Invariant aspect specification
       (see :ref:`subtype_predicates`);

-    * an indexing expresssion of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice (see :ref:`object_renaming_declarations`);
+    * an indexing expression of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice (see :ref:`object_renaming_declarations`);